YINI-lang/YINI-spec/mini spec.md

 - An identifier can have a max length of 2047 characters + null character (a total of 2048 bytes).

 ## Section Headers
 A section header consists with one or more hash-symbols `#` and then an identifier (unique word/name, phrase without any spaces).
-The number of hash-symbols indicates the level of the section.
+The number of hash-symbols indicates the level of the section, there shall not be any whitespaces between multiple hash-symbols.

-In addition, the section header must be on its own separate line, any tabs or spaces at the beginning or end of the identifier are ignored.
+In addition, the section header must be on its own separate line, any tabs or spaces at the beginning and end of the identifier are ignored.

 ```
 # SectionLevel1 #